 N. Peter Armitage

-N. Peter Armitage has been on the faculty of the Department of Physics and Astronomy at Johns Hopkins University since 2006.
-He is a physicist whose research centers on exotic electronic states of matter at low temperatures, like superconductors and "quantum" magnetism.
+N. Peter Armitage has been at Johns Hopkins University since 2006.
+He received his B.S. in Physics from Rutgers University in 1994 and his Ph.D. from Stanford University in 2002.
+He is a physicist whose research centers on material systems which exhibit coherent quantum effects at low temperatures, like superconductors and "quantum" magnetism.
 Dr. Armitage's principal scientific interest is understanding how is it that large ensembles of strongly interacting, but fundamentally simple particles like electrons in solids act collectively to exhibit complex emergent quantum phenomena.
 He is exploiting (and developing) recent technical breakthroughs using very low frequency microwave and THz range radiation to probe these systems at their natural frequency scales.
-The material systems of interest require new measurement techniques as their relevant frequencies typically fall between the range of usual optical and electronic methods.
+The material systems of interest require novel measurement techniques as their relevant frequencies typically fall between the range of usual optical and electronic methods.

 - Advance Condensed Matter Physics - Spring 2012

 - Introduction to Condensed Matter Physics - Fall 2010

 - Introduction to Condensed Matter Physics - Fall 2009